-The following illustration certainly won’t be new to most advisors.
-The “periodic table” of asset class performance is a popular tool for illustrating the importance of diversification to clients.
+Many financial advisors are familiar with the “periodic table” of asset class performance like the image below, which is a popular tool for illustrating the importance of diversification to clients.

-- a buy-and-hold diversified portfolio to show the impact of asset class diversification, and
+- A buy-and-hold diversified portfolio to show the impact of asset class diversification

-- a trend-followed diversified portfolio (specifically, it’s the same model we use to manage our Tactical Growth Strategy) to illustrate the effect of asset class diversification and time diversification.
+- A trend-followed diversified portfolio to illustrate the effect of asset class diversification and time diversification.

-What jumps out to me when I look at this illustration is how using Blueprint’s systematic approach has provided a more stable progression through the table.
-Returns are only occasionally near the top, but also (and perhaps more importantly) they are rarely near the bottom (a testament to our focus on downside protection).
-The final result over the full sample is a more equity-like return profile, but more bond-like risk/volatility behavior.
+What jumps out to me when I look at Blueprint's periodic table is how using the trend-following approach provided a more stable progression through the table.
+Returns were only occasionally near the top, but also (and perhaps more importantly) they were rarely near the bottom (a testament to the ability of systematic investing to account for downside protection, in my view).
+We believe the final result over the full sample is a more equity-like return profile, but more bond-like risk/volatility behavior.